Disappearance of Susan Powell: In media

 In October 2018, the Crime Junkie podcast covered the case in one of its episodes titled "Murdered: The Powell Family".

 Dave Cawley, a reporter for KSL Newsradio in Salt Lake City, began a podcast on the Susan Powell case in November 2018.
 The podcast, titled Cold, offers evidence and information from the case that has never before been made public, such as voice and video recordings, interviews, and more.
-On February 10, 2021, a TV series development deal for the COLD podcast was announced.
+On February 10, 2021, a TV series development deal for the Cold podcast was announced.

 In December 2018, Investigation Discovery premiered an 85-minute documentary titled Susan Powell: An ID Murder Mystery.

 A documentary titled The Disappearance of Susan Cox Powell premiered on Oxygen in May 2019.
 The two-night special was touted to be the "definitive" account of the investigation, revealing Steven Powell's never-before-seen videos that were seized by police when he was arrested.
 The documentary included interviews with many who have never spoken out publicly, including Joshua Powell's sister Alina.

 In July 2019, the Morbid podcast discussed the case in its 82nd episode The Tragic Case of Susan Powell: Mini Morbid.

-In December 2019, the podcast And That's Why We Drink discussed the case in their 152nd episode.
+In December 2019, the podcast And That's Why We Drink discussed the case in its 152nd episode.

-Greg Olsen and Rebecca Morris covered the story in their book If I Can’t Have You: Susan Powell, Her Mysterious Disappearance, and the Murder of Her Children.
+Gregg Olsen and Rebecca Morris covered the story in their book If I Can’t Have You: Susan Powell, Her Mysterious Disappearance, and the Murder of Her Children.

-In February 2022, the YouTube channel HeavyDSparks (owned by Dave Sparks, Producer of the Discovery Channel show Diesel Brothers) posted four videos filmed over 11 days documenting their excavation of a 225 ft deep mineshaft.
+In February 2022, the YouTube channel HeavyDSparks (owned by Dave 'Heavy D' Sparks, Producer of the Discovery Channel show Diesel Brothers) posted four videos filmed over 11 days documenting their excavation of a 225 ft deep mineshaft.
 Its location is in the vicinity of the area her husband claimed to have gone camping the night his wife disappeared.
 The headframe of the mineshaft had been torched and destroyed, causing it to fall into the vertical shaft near the time of Susan's disappearance.
 Sparks and his team excavated about 40,000 pounds of dirt and debris before finding bones of unknown origin and pieces of clothing.
 Upon having the remains analyzed by forensic scientists, they concluded that the bones were very unlikely to be human.